Kempe equivalence and quadratic toric rings: Introduction

-On the other hand, Bertschi introduced a hereditary class of perfect graphs in \cite{Bert}.
+Bertschi~\cite{Bert} further defined a hereditary subclass of perfect graphs.
 An \textit{even pair} in a graph $G$ is a pair of non-adjacent vertices of $G$ such that the length of all induced paths between them is even.
 Contracting a pair of vertices $\{x,y\}$ in a graph $G$ means removing $x$ and $y$ and adding a new vertex $z$ with edges to every neighborhood of $x$ or $y$.
 A graph $G$ is called \textit{even-contractile} if there exists a sequence $G_0,\ldots,G_k$ of graphs satisfying the following: \begin{enumerate}[(i)] \item $G=G_0$; \item each $G_i$ is obtained from $G_{i-1}$ by contracting an even pair of $G_{i-1}$; \item $G_k$ is a complete graph. \end{enumerate} A graph $G$ is called \textit{perfectly contractile} if every induced subgraph of $G$ is even-contractile.
-Every perfectly contractile graph is perfect, and in particular, each of Meyniel graphs, perfectly orderable graphs and clique separable graphs is perfectly contractile \cite{Bert}.
-In addition, every weakly chordal graph is perfectly contractile \cite{HHM}.
-Everett and Reed conjectured a forbidden graph characterization of perfectly contractile graphs.
+Every perfectly contractile graph is perfect, and, in particular, Meyniel graphs, perfectly orderable graphs, and clique-separable graphs are perfectly contractile~\cite{Bert}.
+Moreover, every weakly chordal graph is perfectly contractile~\cite{HHM}.
+Everett and Reed conjectured a characterization of perfectly contractible graphs via a list of forbidden induced subgraphs.
 An \textit{odd} (resp.~\textit{even}) \textit{prism} is a graph consisting of two disjoint triangles with three disjoint induced paths of odd (resp.~even) length between them.

 \begin{Conjecture}[\cite{ER}] A graph is perfectly contractile if and only if it contains no odd holes, no antiholes and no odd prisms as induced subgraphs. \end{Conjecture}